celinavo/MacParkman_Accelerometer_Display/README.md

 If you encounter issues with sensor connections, ensure that:

 1. The correct COM ports are being used.
-2. The baud rate matches your sensor's specifications.
+2. The baud rate (default: 115200) matches your sensor's specifications.
 3. You have the necessary permissions to access the COM ports.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License
+## Thanks

-This project is open-source and available under the MIT License.
+Thank you Dr. John Templeton, Ethan Sklar, Malique Gillings, Liam Maloney, Eamon Conners, Stephanie Carey, Nathan Schilaty, and Suzanne Lines for this opportunity!